Professor Rod Mengham

-Rod Mengham is Reader in Modern English at the University of Cambridge and a Fellow of Jesus College.
+Rod Mengham is Professor of Modern English Literature in Modern English at the University of Cambridge and an Emeritus Fellow of Jesus College.

 Rod Mengham's academic interests include:

 - 19th and 20th century English literature, especially Dickens